 The Many Benefits of Apple Cider Vinegar

 While white vinegar, a common kitchen staple, has its fair share of benefits, it doesn’t compare to apple cider vinegar.
-Treating health concerns that range from minor issues like hiccups to relieving cold symptoms, diabetes, heart problems and more, there are a lot of important reasons to keep apple cider vinegar in your pantry.
+For instance, treating health concerns that range from minor issues like hiccups to relieving cold symptoms.
+Also, diabetes, heart problems and much more.
+There are a lot of important reasons to keep apple cider vinegar in your pantry.

 A Bit of History

 Apple cider vinegar has been used for health-related purposes for centuries.
 It was commonly used to help heal wounds, for cleaning and sanitizing and to preserve food.
-Even Hippocrates, recognized as the father of medicine, recommended a concoction of honey mixed with apple cider vinegar to sick patients to help treat coughs.
+Even Hippocrates, recognized as the father of medicine, recommended a concoction of honey mixed with apple cider vinegar.
+He would give this to sick patients to help treat coughs.

 How is Apple Cider Vinegar Made?

 There are several ingredients that vinegar can consist of, including apples, honey, molasses and grains.
 First the apples are put through a crushing process.
 Bacteria and yeast are then added to the liquid to start the alcohol fermentation process.
 The sugars are transformed into alcohol as well.
 During the second fermentation process, the alcohol is turned into vinegar by acetic acid-forming bacteria, also referred to as “acetobacter”.
 Acetic acid is the key ingredient in vinegar that causes its bold, sour flavor.

 Unfiltered, organic, apple cider vinegar is nutrient rich.
 This contains a substance referred to as the “mother”.
 Included are strands of proteins, friendly bacteria and enzymes that give it a cobweb like, cloudy appearance.
 Many believe that it’s the “mother” that delivers most of the health benefits.

 The Key Role of Apples in Apple Cider Vinegar